 Durability

-Moderate to Good — the unit feels well cooled and solid for light-to-medium duty; many users report months of reliable use though long-term durability at heavy commercial workloads is less proven.
+Moderate to good for light-to-medium duty.
+Many users report months of reliable use, though long-term heavy commercial workloads are less proven.

 Key Benefits